Patient education: Sudden infant death syndrome (SIDS) (Beyond the Basics)

 ●Car seats should not be used for sleep – Car seats, strollers, or swings should not be routinely used for sleep because young infants do not breathe as well in the sitting position.
 Use of a car seat for car travel has safety benefits that clearly outweigh the small risk of SIDS associated with sleep in these devices .
 Therefore, we recommend against routine use of car seats for sleep outside of a car, but strongly recommend their use for car travel.

 ●Firm sleep surface – Infants should be placed to sleep on a firm surface.
-Sleeping surfaces that are soft, such as polystyrene-filled cushions, waterbeds, and sheepskin bedding, should be avoided.
+Infants should never sleep on surfaces that are soft, such as sofas, polystyrene-filled cushions, waterbeds, and sheepskin bedding.

 ●Room-sharing without bed-sharing – Infants should not share a bed with adults or other children during sleep because this increases the risk of SIDS.
 For the first six months, the safest place for an infant to sleep is in a crib (cradle, bassinet) in the parents' room [2,8].
 Infants should not sleep (alone or with an adult) on a sofa, recliner, armchair, or other type of cushioned chair.

 For parents who want to sleep closely with their infant, a variety of cribs and bassinets are available.
-These provide a safe sleeping surface for the infant that is separate, but connected to or near, the parents' bed.
+These provide a safe sleeping surface for the infant that is separate but near the parents' bed.
 We do not recommend the type of "co-sleeper" devices that are placed within an adult bed.

 ●Do not smoke – The infant's caregivers and other household members should quit smoking.
 Parents who cannot quit are encouraged to cut down, and to avoid smoking inside the child's home and in enclosed spaces, such as a car.